achmelev/lilac/docs/reference/markdowns/main.markdown

 is specified in the following EBNF expression:

     ::ebnf
-    exception handler statement = [label, ':'], 'try', label, '->', label, catch, class reference constant|'all', 'go', 'to', label, ';'
+    exception handler statement = [label, ':'], 'try', including bytecode range, catch, class reference constant|'all', 'go', 'to', label, ';'

 **In words**: the statement starts with the **try** keyword, possibly preceded by a label.
-It follows a instructions range, to which the handler applies, specified as the label of the first instruction in the range, followed by **->** and then by the label of the last instruction in the range.
+It follows an [including bytecode range](#bytecode-range), to which the handler applies.
 As next appears the keyword **catch** followed either by the name of a [class reference constant](#class-reference-statement), which specifies the exception class handled by the handler, or by the keyword **all**, which indicates that the handler handles all exception.
 As last we see keywords **go** and **to** followed by the label of the instruction, to which the handler transfers control when an exception occures.